schollii/pypubsub/docs/index.rst

    a.
 Messages sent will be delivered to all registered listeners of a given topic; this
-      includes listeners of the topic, parent topic, etc. Hence the root of all topics (called ALL_TOPICS) receives all messages;
+      includes listeners of the topic, parent topic, etc. Hence the root of all topics (called ALL_TOPICS) receives all messages.
    b.
-Sequence of delivery is unspecified and can change at any time; do not depend on it!
+Sequence of delivery is unspecified and can change at any time.
+This is fundamental
+      to the Observer pattern, and your application's listeners must be designed to not depend on the order in which they receive a given message.
    c.
 Messages are delivered synchronously: a listener must return or throw an exception
-      before the message is delivered to the next listener;
+      before the message is delivered to the next listener.
    d.
 A listener that raises an exception does not prevent remaining listeners from
-      receiving the message;
+      receiving the message.
    e.
 A message sent will be delivered to all registered listeners of the specified topic
       before control is returned to the sender.